astropy/astropy/docs/coordinates/performance.inc.rst

 frame data and frame attributes.
 This makes it easy and fast to do positional astronomy calculations and transformations on sweeps of parameters.

-For example, the user can now create frame objects with scalar data but vector frame attributes, such as::
+For example, the user can create frame objects with scalar data but vector frame attributes, such as::

     from astropy.coordinates import FK4